bronna/iepdata/codebase.md

                         </section>
                         <section>
                             <ScrollyCard active={index === 4}>
                                 And to the <strong>ones that surround</strong> it.
-Though these districts are geographically touching, they can have completely different approaches to inclusion
+Though these districts are touching, they can have completely different approaches to inclusion
                             </ScrollyCard>
                         </section>
                         <section>